THE DEPARTMENT OF WORLD LANGUAGES

 We believe that our students will benefit in their thinking skills by learning how a different language system operates, how languages influence one another and how different cultures express ideas.
 The acquisition of a second language is imperative in today's global society.
 The internationalization of the U. S. economy has made us realize that the knowledge of foreign languages and cultures is essential for success in the international marketplace.
 Therefore, our foreign language program reflects the needs of the global economy and the multicultural workplace.
 We focus our language instruction on communicative goals.
 The students are instructed through a proficiency-based communicative approach.
 Through hands-on experiences, students use the target language in everyday situations.
 The emphasis is on learning how to speak and how to understand the language.
 Five-year world language sequences are offered in Spanish, and French.

 World languages are an essential part of the education of all students.
 The primary goal of a world language program is effective communication.
 Culture is also an integral part of world language learning.
 The World Languages Department of Manchester Regional High School offers students the opportunity to study the romance languages of French and Spanish.
-In order to graduate, all students in the class of 2016 and thereafter are required to complete 5 credits of a World Language.
+In order to graduate, all students are required to complete 5 credits of a World Language.
 Any level of Spanish or French will satisfy this requirement.
+For enhanced college preparation multiple years of a language is recommended.
+Manchester offers five levels of Spanish and French for students.